kujiy/slack-incoming-webhook-plugin/README.md

 It creates ``build/libs/rundeck-mattermost-0.6.jar``
 ## Configuration
-This plugin uses Slack incoming-webhooks.
+This plugin uses Mattermost incoming-webhooks.
 Create a new webhook and copy the provided url.

 ![configuration](config.png)

 The only required configuration settings are:

-- `WebHook URL`: Slack incoming-webhook URL.
+- `WebHook URL`: Mattermost incoming-webhook URL.

 ## Mattermost  message example.